7 of the Best Places to Cash a Check (Besides Your Bank)

 Before you cash your check at a store like this, make sure to ask if they require a credit check.
 Some stores will run a credit report before cashing the check because they are effectively giving you a short term loan until they are reimbursed with the funds from the issuing bank.

 Ace Check Express is one of the most popular options, with physical locations in 24 states.
-They will cash almost any kind of check as long as you have a valid form of identification.
+It will cash almost any kind of check as long as you have a valid form of identification.

 Ace Cash Express Options: